RNA, local moves on plane trees, and transpositions on tableaux: The graph of -Local moves in type

-In our description of $s_i$-local moves, we relied on an analogy with the generators of the symmetric group.
-In this section we extend the analogy to define maps $s_i^C$ corresponding to the generators of the Weyl group of type C. Biologically these maps correspond to certain mutations of RNA: the map $s_n^C$ replaces stacked base pairs with their Watson-Crick complement while the map $s_i^C$ can be thought of as exchanging adjacent sets of stacked base pairs while preserving their bonds.
+In our description of $s_i$-local moves so far, we relied on an analogy with the generators of the symmetric group.
+We now extend the analogy to define maps $s_i^C$ corresponding to the generators of the Weyl group of type $C$.
+Intuitively the Weyl group of type $C$ plays the same role for the complex symplectic group $Sp(2n,\mathbb{C})$ that the permutation matrices play for $n \times n$ invertible matrices $GL(n,\mathbb{C})$.
+We will represent the Weyl group of type $C$ as a subgroup of the permutations in $S_{2n}$ using generators that we describe below.

-Mathematically we prove that restricting to type-C $s_i$-local moves identifies symmetry within the plane trees.
-More precisely the main theorem of this section shows that within the graph whose vertices are plane trees and whose edges are type-C $s_i$-local moves, there are precisely two connected components: {\em symmetric} and {\em asymmetric} plane trees.
+In this section we show that we can easily define maps $s_i^C$ on the standard tableaux of shape $(n,n)$ even when there are no analogous local moves on the corresponding plane trees.
+Nonetheless, the geometry of the plane trees is the best way to describe key properties of these maps.
+More precisely we prove that restricting to type $C$ $s_i$-local moves identifies symmetry within the plane trees.
+The main theorem of this section shows that within the graph whose vertices are plane trees and whose edges are type $C$ $s_i$-local moves, there are precisely two connected components: one composed of {\em symmetric} plane trees and one composed of {\em asymmetric} plane trees.

-We define functions analogous to the maps $s_i$ for type C instead of type A. When the maps $s_i^C$ are considered as elements of the symmetric group $S_n$ they generate a subgroup of $S_n$ isomorphic to the Weyl group of type C.
+We define functions analogous to the maps $s_i$ for type $C$ instead of type $A$.
+The reader who is not familiar with Weyl groups can take this as a definition of the Weyl group of type $C$.
+Like in our earlier treatment, the maps $s_i$ and $s_i^C$ are both permutations in $S_{2n}$.
+However note that in type $A$ we have maps $s_i$ for each $i \in \{1,2,\ldots,2n-1\}$ while in type $C$ we only have $s_i^C$ for $i \in \{1,2,\ldots,n\}$.

-\begin{definition} The maps of type C are the involutions defined by:
+\begin{definition} The maps of type $C$ are the involutions on standard tableaux defined by:

-We use the same notation $s_i^C$ for the involutions on tableaux as well as on plane trees. \end{definition}